SEARCH

-If you love a pop of color in the garden, I’ve got 12 colorful ideas to kick your garden up a notch.
-Use these tips to give your garden a fresh, new look.
+If you love a pop of color in the garden, here are 12 creative ideas to take it up a notch.
+These tips will give your space a fresh and vibrant look.

 There are also colorful garden ideas here to brighten up shady gardens.